Ayymoose/PC-Lint-GUI/README.md

 * Message type filtering to filter out errors, warnings and informational messages
 * Lint various project solutions (Atmel Studio, Microchip Studio, Visual Studio etc)

+AS this project is in early development, there are quite a few bugs to be expected.
 Newer features to be implemented soon in no particular order

 * Complete syntax highlighting